jclouds/legacy-jclouds.github.com/documentation/devguides/contributing-to-documentation.md

 our layouts requires considerable knowledge of CSS and html.
 In general, it is a good idea to stick to content of the main column and sidebar rather than the layout.

-jclouds currently has a technical writer dedicated to documentation on a full time basis.
-If you should come across a documentation issue while browsing
-[jclouds.org](http://www.jclouds.org/), and you would feel more comfortable having someone else work on the issue, feel free to log an issue on the
+jclouds currently has a technical writer dedicated to documentation.
+If you come across a documentation issue while browsing [jclouds.org](http://www.jclouds.org/), and you would feel more comfortable having someone else work on the issue, feel free to log an issue on the
-[issue tracker](http://code.google.com/p/jclouds/issues/list?can=2&q=Component%3DDocs).
+[documentation issue tracker](https://github.com/jclouds/jclouds.github.com/issues?state=open).
 Our technical writer keeps track of all documentation issues that are logged and will respond to them quickly.

 ## Working with jclouds on GitHub